MaximilianMcC/cloak/SETUP.md

 # Setup Instructions
 This short guild will bring you through the process of getting Cloak to run on your computer.
+At the bottom of the page I have also attached video evidence of it working for if you do not wish to run it.

 ## **Install needed programs**
 Cloak uses *NodeJS* to run its backend, and *MongoDB* for its database.
 Please download, and install both of them below: